depthlove/AVCam-HEVC/README.md

 # AVCam-iOS
-Using AVFoundation, HEVC, H.265, to Capture Images and Movies; Need iOS 11.
+Using AVFoundation, HEVC (H.265), to Capture Images and Movies; Need iOS 11.0 or later.